Penrith’s accessible attractions

 Museum Of Fire

-- All computers are fitted out for disabled access with touch screens and switch adapted mice with trackballs
+- all computers have touch screens and switch adapted mice with trackballs, and

-- Accessible toilets are located inside the Museum and outside in our picnic grounds.
+- accessible toilets are located inside the Museum and outside in our their picnic grounds.

 Find out more about the Museum’s commitment to accessibility.

-Zone Bowling are proud to provide their patrons with inclusive venues that cater to people of all abilities.
+If you enjoy the clatter of knocking down pins, Zone Bowling is for you and your friends and family.
 In addition to having facilities which are accessible, they offer a number of other features including:

-- Discounted bowling offered to all people with a disability
+- discounted bowling offered to all people with disability, and

 Find out more about Zone Bowling’s commitment to accessibility.

-Throw Axe is one of Penrith’s newest adventure attractions and they offer accessible facilities and experiences for all adrenaline-seeking patrons.
+Throw Axe offers you the chance to release your inner lumberjack!
+It’s one of Penrith’s newest adventure attractions and offers accessible facilities and experiences for all adrenaline-seeking patrons.
+At Throw Axe:

 Penrith Regional Gallery

-- Gallery tours (such as heritage tours of the site and the collection, exhibition and garden tours) tailored to the needs and interests of your target audience.
+- gallery tours (such as heritage tours of the site and the collection, exhibition and garden tours) tailored to the needs and interests of your group

-- Art making workshops, delivered by specialist tutors in a range of art-making media.
+- art making workshops, delivered by specialist tutors in a range of art-making media, and

-- Specialist mentorship programs for artist living with a disability.
+- specialist mentorship programs for artists living with a disability.

 There’s some great outdoor playgrounds in Penrith which provide unique environments for children of all ages and all abilities to play side by side.

-Livvi’s Place in Jordan Springs boasts several interactive spaces including a large water play area with 6 water jets, a sandpit, trampolines, swings, a range of play equipment, a performance stage and picnic areas.
+Livvi’s Place in Jordan Springs has several interactive spaces including a large water play area with six water jets, a sandpit, trampolines, swings, a range of play equipment, a performance stage and picnic areas.